MESH-Research/Pilcrow/docs/contributing/documentation.md

 # Documentation

-CCR's documentation (the site you're currently reading) is a [VuePress](https://vuepress.vuejs.org) site located in the `/docs` directory of the repo.
+Pilcrow's documentation (the site you're currently reading) is a [VuePress](https://vuepress.vuejs.org) site located in the `/docs` directory of the repo.
 Our goal is to iterate the documentation as features that are added to the application.
 All of the documentation files are [Markdown](https://www.markdownguide.org/getting-started/) with some minor Vue additions sprinkled in here and there.

 ::: tip Help Pilcrow Grow
 ![edit this page screenshot](./images/edit_this_page.jpg)